The Metropolitan Museum of Art

 The Metropolitan Museum of Art 1000 Fifth Avenue, New York, NY, United States

 For young people and adults with learning and developmental disabilities and those on the autism spectrum.
 Join us for an in-person workshop to talk about and make art!
 Free, though advance registration is required.
 Space is limited.
-For updates on upcoming programs, connect with us on Facebook or contact us at access@metmuseum.org.
+Presented in conjunction with the exhibition Weaving Abstraction in Ancient and Modern Art.

 The Metropolitan Museum of Art 1000 Fifth Avenue, New York, NY, United States

-For young people and adults with learning and developmental disabilities and those on the autism spectrum.
+For adults with learning and developmental disabilities and those on the autism spectrum.
 Join us for an in-person workshop to talk about and make art!
 Free, though advance registration is required.
 Space is limited.
+Presented in conjunction with the exhibition Weaving Abstraction in Ancient and Modern Art.
+For updates on...

 The Met Cloisters 99 Margaret Corbin Dr, New York, NY, United States